C1earNote/C1earNote/README.md

-I like to do random things
+Random things is what I do.